 A cashier's check is a type of payment that offers guaranteed funds to the recipient.
-They're often used for large purchases, such as buying a car or making a down payment on a house.
+It's often used for high-dollar transactions, such as buying a car or making a down payment on a house.

-Read on to learn more about how a cashier's check differs from a personal check and a money order, when you might need it, and how to get one.
+Here's how a cashier's check differs from a personal check, certified check or money order, as well as how to get one and when you might need to.

-A cashier's check functions similarly to a personal check but with one key difference: Instead of you guaranteeing the check, the bank or credit union that issues it does.
+A cashier's check works like a personal check but with one key difference: Instead of the check being guaranteed by money in your bank account, it's guaranteed by the bank or credit union that issued the check.

-In addition to a bank or credit union guarantee, cashier's checks also typically come with special security features, such as a watermark or signatures from two bank or credit union employees, making them difficult to counterfeit.
+In addition to having a bank or credit union guarantee, cashier's checks also typically come with added security features, such as a watermark or signatures from two bank or credit union employees.

 A certified check is a type of personal check that's drawn from your account rather than the bank's or credit union's reserves.
-But as added security that goes beyond a non-certified personal check, the issuing bank or credit union certifies that funds were available for the amount of the check at the time you wrote it.
+But as added security, the issuing bank or credit union certifies that funds were available for the amount of the check at the time you wrote it.

 The bank or credit union also verifies that the signature on the check is genuine and sets aside the amount to be used only for that transaction.
 That action essentially guarantees the check won't bounce.

-A money order is another form of payment that provides more security than a personal check, but it also has some key differences from a cashier's check.
+A money order is another form of payment that provides more security than a personal check.

-Also, money orders typically have a $1,000 limit.
-So if you need to send money securely or make a utility or rent payment, a money order may suffice.
-But you're limited on how much you can pay, making cashier's checks a better option if you need to make a large purchase.
+Money orders are also typically more convenient to buy versus a cashier's check or certified check due to their wider availability.
+If you need to send money securely or make a utility or rent payment, a money order may suffice.
+Money orders typically have a $1,000 limit, however, which means it may not be an option if you need to make a large purchase.

 How to Get a Cashier's Check

-You can get a cashier's check from any bank or credit union, but you may be required to be a customer to buy one.
+You can get a cashier's check from any bank or credit union, but you may be required to be an existing customer to buy one.
 Whether you're heading into a local branch or submitting your request online, here are some steps you'll need to take.